Azure/reliable-web-app-pattern-java/prod-deployment.md

     azd auth login
     ```

-1. To use Terraform as a provider, you need to enable the feature:

-    ```sh
-    azd config set alpha.terraform on
-    ```

 ### 2. Provision the app

 1. Create a new AZD environment to store your deployment configuration values: